PawseySC/singularity-containers/_episodes/22-build-docker.md

 - Record the Dockerfile and related build files in version control.
 - Keep the build context small and use `.dockerignore`.
 - Install only required packages and remove package-manager caches in the same layer.
-- Put frequently changing instructions and copied source files after stable dependency-installation steps when practical, so the build cache can be reused.
+- Put frequently changing `COPY` instructions after stable dependency-installation steps when practical, so the build cache can be reused.
 - Use `COPY` for ordinary file and directory copies.
 Use `ADD` only when its additional behaviour is specifically required.
 - Do not place passwords, private keys, access tokens, licence files, or other secrets in the Dockerfile, build arguments, environment variables, or copied build context.
 Use the build system's supported secret mechanism when a build must access protected resources.
 - Rebuild and test images regularly so that base-image and package security updates are incorporated.